Locations:

 How is NUT carcinoma treated?

-If you’re diagnosed with NUT carcinoma, the best treatment option may be a clinical trial.
-Clinical trials are studies that test new therapies or treatment approaches.
-Currently, scientists are researching targeted therapy treatments for NUT carcinoma.
-Targeted therapy treats cancer by targeting the genetic mutation that causes a healthy cell to become a cancer cell.
+This is why your best option may be a clinical trial.
+Clinical trials test new therapies or treatment approaches.
+Currently, doctors are researching new treatments for NUT carcinoma, like targeted therapy.
+This treatment targets the genetic mutation that fuels cancer cell growth.

 Outlook / Prognosis